crypthow/crypthow.github.io/_posts/2021-02-11-a-beginners-guide-to-understanding-price-prediction.md

 You are scrolling through the subreddits matching your investment, and everyone is so excited and positive.
 The community is talking of the price of your new favourite coin: it could increase by 10%, 60%, 200%, 450%.
 Some people are even saying that 450% is conservative and the price could increase by as much as 1,000%, by the end of the year!
 Everything is possible in the world of crypto, nobody really knows, but everyone has an opinion, a bullish one when they happen to be _hodling_ that cryptocurrency.

 And so you naturally get excited.
-You take the predicted price you have read, open your calculator app, and multiply the predicted price with the number of coins you are holding.
+You take the predicted price you have read, open your calculator app, and multiply it with the number of coins you are holding.
 Dopamine is flowing through your veins, you are feeling good, the future is looking bright.

 But do you understand what needs to happen for these movement in price to occur?
-Wouldn't it be great if you had a **minimum of knowledge** so you could make your own opinion on the topic? **This is your investment, you should make the effort to understand where your money is predicted to go**, so you can make your own decisions based on your own research, not because someone is throwing their wishful thinking out there so they can feel better about their own investment.
+Wouldn't it be great if you had a **minimum of knowledge** so you could make your own opinion on the topic? **This is your investment, you should make the effort to understand where your money is predicted to go**, so you can make your own decisions based on your own research.

 Let's see what it would take for ETH to reach the famous $10k price prediction.

 ## It's All About The Market Cap

 You are reading a lot about prices, but not as much about the market capitalization of a cryptocurrency.
-Price is something you can easily relate to, market cap, not so much!
+Price is something you can easily relate to.
+Market cap, not so much!

 **Market cap** is the total market value of a cryptocurrency's circulating supply.
 If you have a crypto with only 10 coins in circulation, valued at $2 each, its market cap will be $20: